SaintSkeeta/LaunchSitecoreTDS/README.md

 ## Differences with LaunchSitecore.net package ##
 ### Code differences ###
 Some custom code has been added to flush the contact data to the xDB.
-In each of the files below, we explicitly call Session.Abandon(), which will flush the data for us.
+We do this in the following file:-

- - TertiaryNav.ascx.cs
+ - AccountController.cs

-layouts/LaunchSitecore/Main.aspx.designer.cs in the package has a removed reference to the sc:VisitorIdentification control...yet the aspx still has it.
-In this solution, we keep it there to comply with WebForms standards.

 ### Item differences ###

  - master: /sitecore/templates/Launch Sitecore/Article Group
   - in package it inherits from GeneralFields, but also SiteSection, which inherits from GeneralFields... so they creates a duplicate dependency and breaks code generation.

- - master: /sitecore/layout/Sublayouts/LaunchSitecore/Controls/Single Item
-  - (WebForms project) 3 renderings have included the Page Editor Buttons field containing the 'Common' button.
-This is what the MVC project has, but the package doesn't contain it for WebForms.
-  - Article Title and Body
-  - Article Title Image and Body
-  - Biography

- - master: /sitecore/layout/Sublayouts/LaunchSitecore/Controls/Single Item/Article Title and Body, Article Title Image and Body, Biography
-  - package had the 'Page Editor Buttons' field set to null.
-Not having the 'Common' button for fields.